Restore Fern Hollow

 We have continued to work with the Fern Hollow Vision Plan Steering Committee to implement our Greenways, Trails, and Recreation Program Grant from the Commonwealth Financing Authority for vision planning in Fern Hollow.

 Through the vision plan process, so far we have collected community feedback through visioning walks and an initial survey.
 The feedback that we gathered so far has informed our first draft Fern Hollow Vision Plan which you can view by clicking this link.
-We are currently gathering feedback on this first draft through an updated survey which you can fill out by clicking this link.

 We will be collecting feedback in this survey up until our Fern Hollow Community Meeting on October 25th from 6 to 8 pm.
 We invite you to join us at this meeting to provide feedback and help shape the future of Fern Hollow together.
-For more information and to register for this event please visit our events page by clicking here.

 Winter 2023